 Take the first step with a Master of Social Work (MSW).

 Compassion, interpersonal skills, listening skills, patience, and speaking skills are some of the core competencies needed to work with individuals, couples, and families in addressing their mental, emotional, and behavioral well-being.1 If you possess these qualities, you may want to consider a career as a licensed clinical social worker (LCSW).

 “Clinical social workers represent the largest group of behavioral health practitioners in the nation.
 They are often the first to diagnose and treat people with mental disorders and various emotional and behavioral disturbances,” says the National Association of Social Workers (NASW).
 “Clinical social workers are essential to a variety of client-centered settings, including community mental health centers, hospitals, substance use treatment and recovery programs, schools, primary health care centers, child welfare agencies, aging services, employee assistance programs, and private practice settings.”2

 State laws and regulations govern clinical social work, and each state has its own specific academic, licensure, and certification requirements.
-However, LCSWs can expect to meet the following three requirements:4
+However, here are the three main steps you can expect to take in order to meet the requirements for becoming a licensed clinical social worker (LCSW):4

 Individuals seeking a school of social work have many options.
 An online social work degree program is an excellent choice for working professionals because the workload can be limited to one or two courses per term.
 Some online universities offer an advanced-standing opportunity for students who already hold a Bachelor of Social Work (BSW) from a CSWE-accredited program and graduated with a minimum GPA of 3.0.
 In this case, students can begin their MSW degree program with advanced-level courses.